elbersb/tidylog/cran-comments.md

-This is a resubmission for version 1.0.2.
+This is a submission for version 1.0.2.
-Documentation issues have been fixed.

 ## Test environments